sebastian-rojasordonez/RealSense-D435i-with-ROS-2-Humble-and-Jetson-ORIN/README.md

-# RealSense D435i with ROS 2 Humble - Complete Setup Guide
+# RealSense D435i with ROS 2 Humble and Jetson Orin Setup Guide

 Welcome! 🎉 This guide walks you through installing and integrating the Intel RealSense D435i camera with ROS 2 Humble on Ubuntu 22.04.
 This includes setting up the SDK, verifying with `realsense-viewer`, and running the camera node with ROS 2.
 Perfect for robotics projects, perception, and your first open source contribution!